 Famous Tennis Courts – Bjorn Borg

 I was given a private tennis lesson by Antonio who actually works with the famous current top male seated players, including the Djokovic brothers.
-So from the onset I knew I was in for a real treat.
+So from the onset, I knew I was in for a real treat.
 I have not played tennis for over 10 years, but just like riding a bike and with specific attention to detail from Antonio I was up and running.

-My poor form as a tennis player, soon turned into some heated up matches.
+My poor form as a tennis player soon turned into some heated up matches.
 For those that are not tennis fans, I would highly recommend taking some private lessons, it’s a real calorie burner too.
-Don’t worry if you don’t have a mate to play with, there were plenty of group matches happening on court too.
+Don’t worry if you don’t have a mate to play with, there were plenty of group matches happening on the court too.
 This is a brilliant way to catch up with family, friends and even entertaining business guests.
 If you are a lover of paddle tennis, this is also the place to play.
 It was in Costa del Sol, that paddle tennis became famous.

 Six Senses Spa

-Taking inspiration from the Six Senses philosophy combined with Puente Romano architecture and craftsmanship, is why this experience of the scents, sights and sounds of the Mediterranean was one of the best Spa experiences I’ve had in Europe so far.
+Taking inspiration from the Six Senses philosophy combined with Puente Romano architecture and craftsmanship is why this experience of the scents, sights and sounds of the Mediterranean was one of the best Spa experiences I’ve had in Europe so far.
 From a welcome drink of warm ginger tea to the tranquil atmosphere in the wet area, I was really impressed with this dedicated Spa area.
-This is not common in most resorts within Europe.
+This is not common in most resorts in Europe.

 One of my favourite areas was the reception and lounge area with cosy swinging benches.
-In fact there were so many relaxing options such as the herbal steam room, sauna, hammam and the hydrotherapy pool.
+In fact, there were so many relaxing options such as the herbal steam room, sauna, hammam and the hydrotherapy pool.
 These were brilliant to use considering, I just moved house and my body was exhausted and aching.

 I was given a signature olive oil and sea salt treatment for 90 minutes, and my skin and my body were left feeling alive and stimulated, perfect for the evening ahead.